 Please view their website for information on what services they provide in the community.

 We have worked in partnership to plan local events such as Christmas festivities and promote opportunities for people and organisations to apply for local funds.
+We worked together to deliver the Radstock Foodies Club for a year whilst we sought a new owner.

 Please view their website for information about council activities, funding, local businesses, local education, things to do and planning.